anilabraham-IT/IntuneEDU/IntuneEDU/create-groups.md

 * All teachers
 * All students

-These default groups represent the broadest categories of users and devices in your school and [cannot be changed or removed](what-are-groups.md#why-cant-i-change-the-all-devices-all-users-all-students-or-all-teachers-groups).
+These default groups represent the broadest categories of users and devices in your school and can't be changed or removed.

 ## Custom groups

 You can also apply specific or scenario-based configurations to custom-created groups.
 If you have both Windows 10 and iOS devices in your school, create groups, such as all iPads and all Windows 10 PCs.
 Doing this allows you to more easily distribute settings.